Rustic Italian Crusty Bread Recipe Video

 How to Store

-Allow the loaf to cool off completely on cooling rack.
+Allow the loafย to cool off completely on a cooling rack on its side.
 Place it in a plastic bag and store on the kitchen counter at room temperature for a couple of days.
 I would not recommend freezing this kind of bread, instead if you find yourself with a stale chunk simply do as the Italian do: make a big pot of Ribollita or this Tuscan Pappa al Pomodoro soup.

 Rustic Crusty Italian Bread Recipe Video